This post may contain affiliate links.

 It had taken a long time to convince Mark that early morning was the best way to see the Vatican.

 “What if it’s one of those unmissable morning experiences like Angkor Wat at sunrise?”
 I’d asked.
-“You have to admit it’s unique.
-It probably even trumps the skeleton chandeliers in the Capuchin Crypt.”
+“You have to admit it’s a unique thing to do in Rome.
+It probably even trumps seeing the skeleton chandeliers in the Capuchin Crypt on Via Veneto.”

 Vatican City Without the Crowds

-The best part would be seeing the Vatican without hordes of tourists.
+The best part is seeing the Vatican without hordes of tourists.

 The last time I’d gone to the Vatican City Museums I’d waited in line for two hours, then shuffled down the long corridors in the midst of a thrum of people.